-Start with the problem definition to grab the Minister's attention.
-Be clear about the scale of the issue, its priority and what the Minister needs to do.
-This will help him/her judge how much time and effort needs to be put into this particular paper.
+Start with the problem definition to grab Councillors' attention.
+Be clear about the scale of the issue, its priority and what decision is required or what action needs to be taken.
+This will help him/her judge how much time and effort needs to be put into this paper.

 Language is important.
 Short sentences and crisp paragraphs have greater impact.
-Pay particular focus to editing for ease of reading and comprehension when writing or peer reviewing an Executive summary.
+Focus your editing on ease of reading and comprehension when writing or peer reviewing an Executive Summary.

-Try this as a shape for your Executive summary
+Try this as a shape for your Executive Summary